unifyai/orchestra/docs/home/make_your_first_request.rst

     pip install unifyai

-Once installed, you can start using the package in your Python scripts.
-Begin by importing the package and initializing the :code:`Unify` class with your **UNIFY API KEY**.
+To use it in your script, import the package and initialize a :code:`Unify` client with your :code:`UNIFY API KEY`.
-You can then use the :code:`.generate` method to query an endpoint using a model and provider id along with your prompt.
+You can then query any endpoint through the :code:`.generate` method.
+To specify the endpoint, you will need a :code:`model` and a :code:`provider`.

 .. code-block:: python